New southern China resort seen boon to Macau casinos

 Beijing is pushing for Hengqin to lure investment in leisure, financial services, healthcare and education.
 Macau university's new campus will open in Hengqin next year on a site 20 times larger than its current one.

-Robert Drake, CEO of Galaxy Entertainment (0027.HK), said the $8 billion firm was interested in investing in Hengqin and will explore options there.
+Robert Drake, CEO of Galaxy Entertainment, said the $8 billion firm was interested in investing in Hengqin and will explore options there.

 Home to an abundance of green vegetation, Hengqin will also give Macau's small and medium-sized businesses a platform to grow and provide job opportunities outside of the gambling industry, say Zhuhai officials.